Effective suppression of parametric instabilities with decoupled broadband lasers in plasma: PIC simulations of interactions between DBLs and plasmas

-Now we consider the opposite case when Eq.
-(6) is satisfied with a lower laser amplitude $a_i=0.001$ and the same beam number $N=100$.
+Now we consider the opposite case with a DBL for $a_i=0.001$ and the same beam number $N=100$.
 At this amplitude, the decoupling threshold for the bandwidth is about $\delta\omega >0.08\%\omega_0$ or $\Delta\omega>8\%\omega_0$ according to Eq.
-(6).
-When the threshold is satisfied, the growth of backscattering light is greatly reduced, as shown in Fig. 3(a), where a comparison between two different bandwidth cases $\Delta\omega_0=5\%\omega_0$ and $\Delta\omega_0=9\%\omega_0$ is made.
-The result changes slightly when the bandwidth is larger than the threshold.
-The maximum amplitude for the DBL with $\Delta\omega_0=12\%\omega_0$ at $t=6000\tau$ is $E_z=0.0016$, which is much smaller than the case for the normal laser beam.
-Therefore, the electron heating is almost completely suppressed at $t=6000\tau$.
-Simulation of $\Delta\omega_0=12\%\omega_0$ case is also performed up to $t=10000\tau$, during which nonlinear saturation of SRS is not found.
+(7).
+When the threshold is satisfied, the growth of backscattering light is greatly reduced, as shown in Fig. 4(a), where a comparison between different bandwidth cases is made.
+The backscattered SRS light is found at a very low level when the bandwidth is larger than the threshold.
+The maximum amplitude for the DBL with $\Delta\omega_0=12\%\omega_0$ at $t=6000\tau$ is $E_z=0.0016$, which is about an order of magnitude smaller than the case for the normal laser beam.
+Therefore, the electron heating is almost completely suppressed at $t=6000\tau$ as shown in Fig. 4(f).
 On the contrary, for the case with a normal laser light, the backscattering light reaches to a high saturation level quickly.
 Correspondingly, hot electrons with temperature around $T_e=16.6$keV are generated, which corresponds to electron heating by the large amplitude of Langmuir wave with a phase velocity about $v_{ph}=0.18c$.
-These simulation results imply that DBLs can overcome the two major problems (laser energy loss and hot electron production) in laser plasma interactions.
+We diagnose the energy of the Langmuir wave $\mathcal{E}=\int E_L^2dx$ which is a direct estimation of the strength of SRS.
+One finds that $\mathcal{E}$ does not show to grow at all for the DBL with $\Delta\omega_0=12\%\omega_0$.
+On the contrary, $\mathcal{E}$ increases exponentially at $t=3000\tau$ when $\Delta\omega_0=5\%\omega_0$ as shown in Fig. 4(b).